 The name Myfanwy is most famously a popular Welsh song composed in 1875.Rhiannon

 Rhiannon - Similar names include Rhian, Rhiain, and Rhianwen.
-The word “rhiain” is an old word for maiden, while the suffix “wen” again means fair or beautiful.
+The word rhiain is an old Welsh term for maiden, while the suffix wen again means fair or beautiful.

-The Welsh girl name Rhiannon is also thought to mean “divine feminine” or “great queen”.
+The Welsh girl's name Rhiannon is also thought to mean “divine feminine” or “great queen”.

-In Celtic mythology, Rhiannon was a Goddess, and the name Rhiannon also appears in the Mabinogi as the beautiful, magical woman who marries Pwyll.Siân
+In Celtic mythology, Rhiannon was a Goddess, and this name also appears in the Mabinogi as the beautiful, magical woman who marries Pwyll.Siân

 Siân – A Welsh form of the name Jane, deriving from the Hebrew meaning “God is merciful”.
 The name Sioned – which also corresponds to the English Janet or the Irish Sinéad – is an alternative.